More than just a fall favorite, you can enjoy this savory pumpkin and sweet potato soup all winter long!

 - Pour vegetable broth into the pot.
 Add sweet potatoes.
 Bring to a simmer and cover.
 Simmer, covered, over medium-low heat for 10 minutes or until the sweet potatoes are easily pierced with a fork.
 Add pumpkin puree.
 Remove from heat and blend in the pot with an immersion blender (or with a high-speed blender) until smooth and creamy.

-- Sprinkle with additional dried sage if desired and stir in vegan sour cream when serving.
+- Sprinkle with additional dried sage if desired and stir in sour cream when serving.

 Notes